icylogic/maupassant-hexo/README.md

 ```

 #### Languages
-Six languages are available for this theme currently: Simplified Chinese (zh-CN), Traditional Chinese (zh-TW), English (en), German (de-DE), Korean (ko) and Spanish (es-ES).
+Seven languages are available for this theme currently: Simplified Chinese (zh-CN), Traditional Chinese (zh-TW), English (en), French (fr-FR), German (de-DE), Korean (ko) and Spanish (es-ES).
 Contributions of translating to other languages will be highly appreciated.

 ## Solutions
 - Check whether your Terminal's current directory is in hexo's root directory which contains `source/`, `themes/`, etc.